The Transfiguration of Jesus is one of those “wish I had been there” events of history.

 Then Peter said to Jesus, “Rabbi, it is good for us to be here; let us make three dwellings, one for you, one for Moses, and one for Elijah.”
 He did not know what to say, for they were terrified.
 (Mark 9:5-6)

-Peter stopped just short of calling on John to send out for Matzos and mackerel.
-The three disciples had seen Jesus perform miracles before, but this one required a change of underwear.
+Peter stopped just short of calling on John to send out for matzos and mackerel.
+The three disciples had seen Jesus perform miracles before, but this one was a stunner that required a change of underwear.

 The disciples swung around to see Moses’ and Elijah’s reaction but, with exquisite timing, they were gone.
 “They saw no one with them any more, but only Jesus.”
 (Mark 9:8) In the snap of a synapse, the Transfiguration was over.